zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 | ---------------------------------- | ------------------------ |
 | `selph.ExtraMachineConfig.ExtraOutputIds` | A comma-separated list of item query IDs written to the asset above to also spawn with this output item.|

+**KNOWN ISSUE**: Currently this feature only works for machine recipes that have an input.
+This is expected to be fixed in a future update.

 #### Example

 This example modifies the vanilla fruit to wine keg recipe to also spawn fruit-flavored jelly and mead alongside the wine item.